shendurelab/MPRAflow/README.md

    cell2,2,DNA FASTQ prefix, RNA FASTQ prefix, desired name
    ```

-2. Create a 'label' tsv in the format below:
+2. Each insert should be grouped into different categories, such as "positive control", "negative control", "shuffled control", and "putative enhancer".
+Create a 'label' tsv in the format below that maps the name to category:

    ```
    insert1_name	insert1_label
    insert2_name insert2_label
    ```
-   The insert names must exactly match the names in the design FASTA file
+   The insert names must exactly match the names in the design FASTA file.

-3. Run Assocaition
+3. Run Association

    ```bash
    cd ~/MPRAflow